Pat Buchanan 2000 presidential campaign: Departure of Reform figures

 In response to Buchanan's rise within the party, several prominent members departed the Reform Party.
-In a February 2000 letter, Minnesota governor Jesse Ventura, who had two years earlier been elected as the Reform nominee and thereby became the first Reform governor in America, announced that he was leaving the party and would seek to change the Reform Party of Minnesota to the Independence Party.
+In a February 2000 letter, Minnesota governor Jesse Ventura, who had two years earlier become the first Reform candidate elected governor in America, announced that he was leaving the party and would seek to change the Reform Party of Minnesota to the Independence Party.
 Ventura elaborated in the letter that Buchanan's expected presidential nomination was one reason for his decision, calling Buchanan "an anti-abortion extremist and unrealistic isolationist" who did not align with the party's centrist values.
 Another figure who left the party in February 2000 was future Republican president Donald Trump, who had briefly run for the Reform nomination himself.
-Trump has frequently attacked Buchanan as a bigot, and on February 14, 2000, Trump dropped out of the race, citing the party's inability to unite and objecting to its extremist elements, pointing to its ties to Buchanan, Fulani, and David Duke, and remarking that "this is not the company I wish to keep".
+Trump had frequently attacked Buchanan as a bigot, and on February 14, 2000, Trump dropped out of the race, objecting to its extremist elements, pointing to its ties to Buchanan, Fulani, and David Duke, and remarking that "this is not the company I wish to keep".